RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_how_to_boot/index.en.md

   {{ notice-https | markdownify }}
 </div>

-For other detailed settings, refer to the [Reference Manual]({{ site.baseurl }}/reference/2_remotehost_screen/"remotehost-configuration").
+For other detailed settings, refer to the [Reference Manual]({{ site.baseurl }}/reference/2_remotehost_screen/ "remotehost configuration").

 ### Additional settings if you have a batch system
 This section describes the additional remote host configuration required if the compute server has a batch system.
-Before performing this procedure, perform the procedure described in # If you do not have a batch system.
+Before performing this procedure, perform the procedure described in [Without a batch system](#without-a-batch-system) .

 Start the Remote Host Editor.
 When the remote host that you registered under [Without a batch system](#without-a-batch-system) is displayed, click the pencil icon on the far right to display the Edit Host Information dialog.